Fenkey/irma/README.md

 [15:01:38,875149|032299|7f0153fff700] Kit - Service start
 ```

-Note if you choose to support `loghourly` in `make config`, the log file name of above will be like `irma_2020090315.log`.
+Note: If you choose to support `loghourly` in `make config`, the log file name of above will be like `irma_2020090315.log`.
 Supporting `loghourly` will cause log files to be generated every hour.

-Configure the nginx (Note to reload or restart it):
+Configure the nginx (Remember to reload or restart it):

 ```bash
 server {